cphys/Monte-Carlo-Lenord-Jones-Potential/README.md

-# Monte Carlo Simulation Assuming a Lenord Jones Potential on Various Lattices
+# Comparison of Numerical Methods Assuming a Lenord Jones Potential on Various Lattices

 This project was done to introduce Mean Field approximation of various 2D lattice models using a Lenord Jones potential.
 Compares accuracy and number of computation cycles of various numerical methods.